ForNextSoftwareDevelopment/CharEditor/README.md

 This program helps to design characters for the commodore 64.
 It will generate a binary file aimed to load as a logical file.

-The commodore program 'CharTest' which also can be found here could be used to load the character set in the commodore 64.
+The commodore program 'CharTest' that also can be found here in another repository could be used to load the character set into the commodore 64.

 Copyright (c) 2021 Dirk Prins